pablogottifredi/doc-example/README.md

 ## TO - DO
 List the technical debt in an explicit way.
-This is not a list of items in backlog, referes exclusivally to the knowed technical debt that culd have a problem to understand the real state of the project
+This is not a list of items in backlog, referes exclusivally to the knowed technical debt that cuoul be a problem to understand the real state of the project

 - [ ] Stack environment with Authtentication filter
 - [ ] Unit test happy path
-- [ ] docker-compose.dev or local
+- [ ] docker-compose.dev or local splited from production docker
+- [ ] Dependencies unit test
 - [ ] New Relic or log monitor
 - [ ] Non-blocking function if X Services if not allowed
+- [ ] 419, 403, 201 responses in X Methods

+See our guidelines about code documentation